 The National Science Foundation (NSF) created the Advanced Research Projects Agency (ARPA) in 1957.
 More than a decade later, the NSF funded the development of an experimental network between three universities.
 Over time, this network grew to become the ARPANET.
 This first packet-switching computer network was used for text-based communication and eventually led to the world wide web.
-Where internet was invented?
-There are many versions about where internet was invented.
+There are many versions of where the internet was invented.
 Most people think that it happened during World War II.
 Others say that it happened in 1973 when the United States Department of Defense created the Arpanet.

 Where Internet Was Invented: The Birth of the Internet

 The history of the internet begins with the development of electronic computers in the 1950s.
 A handful of computer scientists, including J.C.R.
 Licklider, were instrumental in developing early ideas about networking computers, but it wasn’t until 1969 that the first computer network was built.
 Referred to as the ARPANET, this ground-breaking project connected a handful of computers at universities and research labs across America for experimental purposes.
 It was never intended to be more than an experimental program, but it sparked a revolution in communications and led directly to the invention of what we now know as the internet.